bradpsheehan/ael_tracker/README.md

 ##Set Up

-Include the following lines in your ruby environment, before the code:
+Include the following line in your ruby environment, before the code:

     $ require 'ael_tracker'